tudo-aqua/paper-reproduction-package-ase2021/INSTALL.md

 The scripts will not run on Windows.

 As a first step, clone the repository.
 Change to the `figures` folder and run any of the scripts.
-For testing, we recomend `generate_table1.py`.
+For testing, we recomend `generate_table1.py -o`.

 For reproducing Table 3, a couple of python packages are required that are not part of the standard python library.
 Change to the `figures` folder and install them from the requirements.txt with: `pip install -r requirements.txt`.